Kasek95/Technology-Shop/README.md

 ```
 1. Download repository to your desktop.
-2.Open the repository in your code editor.
+2. Open the repository in your code editor.
 3. In terminal write npm install
 4. Next write npm start .
 ```